david-a-parry/autoprimer3/readme.md

 AutoPrimer3 was written by David A. Parry (d.a.parry@leeds.ac.uk)

+If you use this program to generate primers used in a publication, please cite the URL 'https://github.com/gantzgraf/autoprimer3'.

 More information about Primer3, the primer design tool employed by AutoPrimer3, is available at http://primer3.sourceforge.net.

 __LICENSE__